 Understanding the Dashboard

-- How this works: Opens an overview of the 5-phase process (input/brief/outline phases only)
+- How this works — overview of the five phases.

 Saved posts dropdown